Get OCO Order List (Implementation)

 Description

-This function fetches a list of OCO orders with optional filters (symbol
+This function fetches a list of OCO orders with optional filters (symbol, startAt, etc.), sorted by latest first, and returns them in a data.table.

 Workflow